Vegan Chocolate Loaf Cake

 Preheat your oven to 180°C/350°F (or 160°C/325°F if you're using a fan or convection oven).
 Line a 2lb loaf tin with baking paper.

 Mix the soy milk and apple cider vinegar together and set aside.
 This will be your vegan buttermilk.

 Melt the margarine in a saucepan with the coffee, stirring to make sure it dissolves.
 Leave to cool for a few minutes.

 In a large bowl, mix together the flour, baking soda, cocoa powder and sugar.

-Add the vegan buttermilk and melted butter/coffee mixture to the bowl.
+Add the vegan buttermilk and melted margarine/coffee mixture to the bowl.
 Mix well until you have a smooth chocolate cake batter, making sure to scrape any dry bits from the bottom of the bowl.

 Transfer the batter to your lined loaf tin and bake for 40-45 minutes, or until a toothpick through the centre comes out clean.
 Let it cool in the tin for 10 minutes then flip it out onto a wire rack and leave it to cool completely.